jamietti/StockSQLAlchemy/README.md

 ## Used technologies

 PYTHON, FLASK, SQLALCHEMY, SQLite.
-And of course we used python virtualenv.
+And of course python virtualenv.

 ## Create the environment in ubuntu